 To use the Happy Roam Data Plan, you need to first purchase a Happy Prepaid SIM at S$15, S$32 or S$50.
 This prepaid SIM card comes included with credits and local data.
 Next, download the Happy Prepaid App and purchase additional data plans through the app.
 Prices are as follows:

 Travellers should check to see if the country you are travelling to is one of the Happy Roam Destinations before purchasing it.

 Singtel users can look at DataRoam Unlimited Daily for unlimited data roaming each day.
 Charges range from $19 to $29 daily, depending on your destination.

 Singtel ReadyRoam offers 1GB of data over 30 days from S$12 and can be used across multiple eligible destinations.
 This is useful if you’re on a backpacking trip and don’t foresee yourself using a lot of data, but will be travelling to multiple countries.
 Should you need more data, the each subsequent GB is charged at the same rate as the initial 1 GB.

 Singtel also provides 100MB for $10, DataRoam 100MB Daily Plans which makes little sense for our modern day data usage.

-This article first appeared in blog.seedly.sg
+A version of this article first appeared in blog.seedly.sg.